 Born and raised in the Twin Cities, Kevin Ehman-Solberg was enticed into Historyapolis after meeting Kirsten Delegard while researching the history of pornography theaters in Minneapolis.
 He joined the project as a student intern and began contributing research and posts in 2014.
 He is now the Historyapolis web developer and GIS director.
 Kevin is also the project lead on the Mapping Prejudice project, recently featured in the Star Tribune.

-Kevin is a graduate of Augsburg College, where he was a double major in English and history.
+Kevin is a graduate of Augsburg University, where he was a double major in English and history.
 He is currently working towards his M.A. in the Geographic Information Science program at the University of Minnesota and is also a graduate assistant at the Borchert Map Library.

 An active proponent of the “digital humanities,” Kevin interrogates the intersection of space and historical narrative.
 His work on pornography bookstores in Minneapolis was recently published in the Middle West Review, where he explores the connections between pornography, gay sexual liberation, feminism, and police power.
 For more on Kevin’s research interests, listen to his interview with the Midwestern History Association, or visit his website.